Los Angeles Sexual Harassment Attorney

 As a result of sexual harassment or filing a complaint about harassment, victims may experience illegal retaliation or other unlawful discrimination.
 This can take the form of a denial of a raise or additional work opportunities, negative performance reviews, and wrongful termination.

-If you have suffered sexual harassment in your workplace, you may be able to recover compensation for the damages you suffered.
+If you have suffered sexual harassment in your workplace, our LA sexual harassment lawyers may be able to recover compensation for the damages you suffered.
 These damages are meant to remedy any damages you suffered as a result of the harassment, both financially and emotionally.

 Compensation for victims of sexual harassment can include: